Enlightenment (window manager): E16 and before

 The first version of Enlightenment was released by Carsten Haitzler in 1997.
 Originally, it was just a window manager before the addition of the EFL in E17.

 With the release of E17 written with the EFL in 2012, Enlightenment went through a major rewrite, splitting the codebase into 0.16 (E16) and the versions after (E17).
 Some of the community decided to stay with the E16 codebase and continue development of this version, releasing under an independent versioning scheme from E17.
 It reached the 1.0 milestone and is still actively developed as of 2025.

 E17 and later

 In 2000, the development of the Enlightenment Foundation Libraries started to create a toolkit for writing applications that interoperate with Enlightenment, as well as other X window managers, too.
 As the EFL was built up, Enlightenment was rewritten to utilize the EFL, and in 2012 version 0.17.0 was released.
 As this version was completely rewritten to use the EFL, it is incompatible with E16.

 The current version as of January 2025 is E27.

 Usage

 Bodhi Linux was built around the Enlightenment 17 desktop, but forked it to create the Moksha desktop.

 Elive Linux also used a fork of E17 as its main desktop environment until 2019, when the 3.7 series was released.
-It also features E16 and has future plans to integrate the new E26 version.
+It also features E16 and the new E27 version.